Chondrilla juncea L.

 Seeds/Fruit: Seeds are pale brown to nearly black and have a white pappus.

 Leaves: Leaves form in a basal rosette, are sharply toothed, and wither as the flower stem develops.
-Rosette leaves are lance-shaped, deeply lobed, and 2-5 inches long.
+Rosette leaves are lance-shaped, deeply lobed, and 2-5 in long.
 Stem leaves are inconspicuous, narrow and entire (Whitson et al. 1996).

-Roots: Deep extensive root system
+Roots: Deep extensive, spreading root system

 Seedling: Small pea-green cotyledons.
 Secondary leaves quickly emerge and form darker green rosette.